 Do you need help with a writing assignment?

 The Writing Center is located in CAD 234 (behind the circulation desk of the library/Learning Resource Center) to assist students with sentence structure, paragraph development, grammar problems, and organization.
-However, due to the limitations posed by the COVID-19 virus, the Writing Center is operating remotely during the Spring Semester of 2021.
 Students seeking assistance may utilize walk-in help or online tutoring through WebEx (schedules below) or submit papers through the Writing Center’s E-Help.
 All services are available to all CVCC curriculum students at no cost.

 E-Help (Online Writing Assistance)